vaibhav-yb/yugabyte-db/docs/content/preview/explore/change-data-capture/using-logical-replication/advanced-topic.md

 In this section, we explore a range of topics that are designed to provide deeper insights and enhance your understanding of advanced functionalities.

-## Schema Evolution
+## Schema evolution

-A change in the schema of the tables (Alter Table) being streamed are transparently handled by the database without manual intervention.
+A change in the schema of the tables (Alter Table) being streamed is transparently handled by the database without manual intervention.

 This is illustrated in the below example.
-Note that the client being used for example purposes is `pg_recvlogical` which is discussed in [this section](../using-logical-replication/get-started.md).
+Note that the client being used for example purposes is `pg_recvlogical` which is discussed in [this section](../using-logical-replication/get-started).

 ```sh
 # Create table and create the replication slot. pg_recvlogical uses test_decoding output plugin by default.